7972217095/-Project-Practice-Demo/README.md

 # -Project-Practice-Demo
-This is my my first repository.
+This is my  first repository.
+Auther Name-Priti Sunil Rinayate